5 Trends in OCR Accuracy for Data Extraction

 2) There’s a lot of smoke and mirrors

-Vendors may make claims on their websites about accuracy, but they aren’t telling you how accurate their solutions actually are.
+Vendors may make claims on their websites about the accuracy, but they aren’t telling you how accurate their solutions actually are.

 Vendors don’t want to promise you an accuracy they might not be able to deliver.
 Their guesses and vague language represent a lack of confidence that their technology can deliver the results you need.